kdheepak/kdheepak.github.io/content/23-technical_writing.md

     Inline equations $\pi$

     Block equations

     $$
     \pi
-    $$
+    $$ {#eq:pi}

 **Example**

 Inline equations $\pi$

 Block equations

 $$
 \pi
-$$
+$$ {#eq:pi}

 ## Pandoc conversion

 Once you have typed all the content, you can use the `pandoc` command to convert the document into the format you want.
 Pandoc uses the output filename extension to figure out what the output file format should be.
 Btw, Pandoc is a command line tool only.
 So you will have to use the command line for any conversion.

     pandoc document.md -o document.pdf

 I highly recommend reading pandoc's README [@_pandoc].
 It has loads of examples and you might be able to find what you are looking for by straight up picking an example or by making a minor tweak to it.

-With pdf files, you can specify the following
+With PDF files, you can specify the following :

 * `--latex-engine=pdflatex` : latex engine
 * `--latex-template=latex.template` : latex template file

-With html files, you can specify the following
+With html files, you can specify the following :

 * `--template=html.template` : html template file
 * `--css=cssfile.css` : css file

 With docx files unfortunately, you cannot specify a template (at the time of writing this post).
-You can however, specify a reference-docx, which might do the job
+You can however, specify a reference-docx :

 * `--reference-docx=reference.docx` : docx for reference styles